Fascine: Developments since World War II

-A launch technique was developed: approach the target gap at speed, line up onto alignment/ launch markers, drive over first marker then brake sharply at second marked point and fire the explosive bolts holding the travel hawsers so that the fascine, through inertia, rolled off the directly into the middle of the gap.
+A launch technique was developed: approach the target gap at speed, line up onto alignment/launch markers, drive over first marker then brake sharply at second marked point and fire the explosive bolts holding the travel hawsers so that the fascine, through inertia, rolled off directly into the middle of the gap.
 When in position, they travel over it to level the road surface for other vehicles to cross.
 This whole process would take less than a minute, essential for an assault crossing possibly under fire.

-The fascine was subsequently accepted into service and used successfully in a number of operational and non-operational roles using the Centurion AVRE, a Centurion tank derivative with a bulldozer blade and 165mm demolition gun fitted.
+The fascine was subsequently accepted into service and used successfully in a number of operational and non-operational roles using the Centurion AVRE, a Centurion tank derivative with a bulldozer blade and 165 mm demolition gun fitted.
 It was used in combat for the first time during the First Iraq war to breach anti tank ditches.
 The British Army now use the Trojan, based on the Challenger 2 tank, to carry and deploy pipe fascines.